JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

         cache: 'no-cache', // Set the cache property
         body: JSON.stringify(body)
       };

       // fetch the API
       fetch(url, AuthOptions)
-      // response is a RESTful "promise" on any successful fetch .then(response => {
+        .then(response => {
           // check for response errors and display if (response.status !== 200) {